-If you haven’t found Love from your dating “type”, read this
+If you haven’t found Love from your dating type, read this

-First, I want to clear something out of the way – incompatibility is inevitable with or without having a “type”, so keep that in mind.
+If your dating type has consistently failed, then this post is definitely for you.
+First, I want to clear something out of the way – incompatibility is inevitable with or without having a type, so keep that in mind.
+Also, keep in mind, you might not actually be compatible with your dating type.

 *For the single ladies, if you haven't found Love from your dating "type", read this!
 What having a "type" actually means and where it stems from, why your "type" may be more "restricting" than helpful, and how to evolve from dating strictly within your "type" - these are questions you will find answers to within this post.

-But what happens when you stumble upon the guy with the luxuriously long, Fabio-like, man-bun style hair who teaches kids for a living (your absolute, dream, let’s say)…but you cower over him by 3-4 inches?
-Here’s what I’m getting at:
+But what happens when you stumble upon your ideal type…the guy with the luxuriously long, Fabio-like, man-bun style hair, a walking nomad who teaches kids abroad for a living…but you tower over him by a couple inches (in heels)?

-Is it REALLY ever logical to expect to find someone that checks off every SINGLE minute superficial attribute on your list?
-At what point is finding the right *person more important than the right *partner?
+Here’s what I’m getting at: Is it REALLY ever logical to expect to find someone that checks off every single attribute on your list?
+At what point is finding the right person more important than the right partner?
+Person-wise, he may be a solid dude (great guy, loved by all) but that doesn’t necessarily mean he’s a great, solid partner.

-• Start treating your “type” as a list of preferences, not a strict zero alternative.
+• Start treating your type as a list of preferences, not a strict zero alternative.

 • Consider the fact that people’s looks, personal style, and even lifestyle changes – with age, time, growth, maturity, etc. – as will yours.

-• Shift your focus from the things that initially attract you to someone (like that of your “type”) and instead seek connection and compatibility in a partner.
-Reflect on this prompt: If you found the list-‘perfect’ person tomorrow, how would you feel if they labeled you as “not their type” based on one of your own preferences (i.e., your short hair, the way you dress, having tattoos, being a social drinker, etc.)?
-Just a little introspection.
+• Shift your focus from the things that initially attract you to someone (like that of your type) and instead seek connection and compatibility in a future partner.

-• Start analyzing your “type” by asking why; why do I go after/welcome/chase people who _______ (i.e., fall head over heels for me and then disappear), why am I attracted to this *behavior, *trait, *personality, *vibe in someone, etc.?
+• Start analyzing your type by asking whywhy do I go after/welcome/chase people who _______ (i.e., fall head over heels for me and then disappear), why am I attracted to this *behavior, *trait, *personality, *vibe in someone, etc.?

-Having a “type” feels safe because it’s what you know
+Having a type feels safe because it’s what you know

 Familiarity does not equal safety, security, or compatibility.
 Familiarity is also not chemistry.
 Compatibility and connection fuel chemistry.